 To establish your risk tolerance level, multiply the probability by the impact.
 Then, for each risk, determine your response: accept, avoid, transfer, or mitigate.

-For example, a database containing public information such as the definition of NIST or New York State Department of Financial Services (NY DFS) requirements might have few controls securing it, so the probability of a breach might be high.
-On the other hand, the damage would be low since the attackers would only be grabbing information that’s publicly available.
-So you might be willing to accept the security risk for that particular database, because despite the high probability of a breach, the impact score is low.
+For example, a database containing public information might have few security controls, so the probability of a breach might be high.
+On the other hand, the damage would be low since the attackers would only be grabbing information that’s already publicly available.
+So you might be willing to accept the security risk for that particular database because the impact score is low, despite the high probability of a breach.

-Conversely, if you’re collecting financial information from customers, the probability of a breach might be low, but the harm from such a breach could be severe regulatory penalties and a battered corporate reputation.
-So you may decide to mitigate this risk by taking out a cybersecurity insurance policy.
+Conversely, suppose you’re collecting financial information from customers.
+In that case, the probability of a breach might be low, but the harm from such a breach could be severe regulatory penalties and a battered corporate reputation.
+So you may decide to mitigate these high-risk scenarios by taking out a cybersecurity insurance policy.

 Next, define and implement security controls.
-Security controls will help you to manage potential risks so that the risks are eliminated or the chance of them happening is significantly reduced.
+Security controls will help you manage potential risks so they are eliminated, or the chance of them happening is significantly reduced.

 - Network segregation